-Fear of failure
+1. Fear of failure

-Goals not being exciting enough
+3. Goals not being exciting enough

-Don’t know the first step to take
+4. Unsure of first step to take

 A common cause of procrastination is perfectionism.
 Rather than taking action, perfectionists spend hours, days and even weeks tweaking and perfecting their work.
 This is often caused by having impossible ideals and a fear of failure.

-Lack of focus
+6. Lack of focus

 James Clear goes into more detail on why we procrastinate.

 7 tips on how to avoid procrastination

 To make progress on your goals, start by laying out five specific, measurable goals you want to achieve in the next 90 days.

 Then come back to today, and lay out the first action step you want to take for each of the five goals.
 This will help you avoid procrastination and get into action.

-2. Set specific deadlines to avoid procrastination
+3. Create deadlines to avoid procrastination

 If there is no deadline attached to the work you’re doing, you will procrastinate and put it off.

-If there is no excitement or energy to the work you’re doing, then it will be put off in favour of activities that you enjoy far more.
+When there is no excitement or energy to the work you’re doing, then it will be put off in favour of activities that you enjoy far more.

-3. Remove distractions
+4. Remove distractions

-To avoid procrastinating, it’s essential to rid yourself of all potential disruptions before you begin working so your most important projects.
+To avoid procrastinating, it’s essential to rid yourself of all potential disruptions before you begin working on your most important projects.

-If you find your environment is not conducive to getting things done, avoid procrastination by changing things up.
+When your environment is not conducive to getting things done, avoid procrastination by changing things up.

 Work in a coffee shops, in a park or anywhere else where you the space and time to be distraction-free.

-5. Work in time blocks to stay focused
+5. Work in time blocks

 I use the 60-60-30 method to help me avoid procrastination.